-4.1 The various types of Signs may be approved only where they are prescribed in a land use district in accordance with the provisions of this Bylaw.

-- 4.2 An application for a sign development located along a highway within the Municipal jurisdiction shall be considered in the context of Provincial legislated requirements, and the applicant must first obtain a roadside development permit from Alberta Transportation before making a development permit application to the Municipality. - 4.3 All signs in the Municipality shall comply with the following: - all signs shall be maintained by the owner in a safe and tidy manner to the satisfaction of the Development Authority; - (b) no sign for which a development permit has been granted shall be relocated or substantially repaired unless authorized by a new development permit.
-However, no development permit is required to clean, repaint or otherwise maintain any sign; - all signs shall, in the opinion of the Development Authority, be of quality construction and (c) of a design suitable for public display; - (d) the colour, design, visual impact, aesthetics, character, finishing (both sides), and shape of all signs shall be to the satisfaction of the Development Authority. - The Development Authority may require sign placements to be enhanced with landscaping or architectural features to improve aesthetics. - 4.5 No sign shall be placed or illuminated in such a manner that, in the opinion of the Development Authority, it: - it causes confusion with or obstructs the view of any Ttraffic Ccontrol deviceSign, signal light, or other device: - (b) it obstructs or endangers vehicular or pedestrian traffic; or - (c) it adversely affects neighbouring properties; or - (d) it will create a potential hazard or conflict with the routing of any public utility; or - it's source of light is not fixed, or it flashes or revolves, or it is not shielded. (e)
+- 4.1 The various types of Signs may be approved only where they are prescribed in a land use district in accordance with the provisions of this Bylaw. - 4.2 An application for a sign development located along a highway within the Municipal jurisdiction shall be considered in the context of Provincial legislated requirements, and the applicant must first obtain a roadside development permit from Alberta Transportation before making a development permit application to the Municipality. - 4.3 All signs in the Municipality shall comply with the following: - (a) all signs shall be maintained by the owner in a safe and tidy manner to the satisfaction of the Development Authority; - (b) no sign for which a development permit has been granted shall be relocated or substantially repaired unless authorized by a new development permit.
+However, no development permit is required to clean, repaint or otherwise maintain any sign; - (c) all signs shall, in the opinion of the Development Authority, be of quality construction and of a design suitable for public display; - (d) the colour, design, visual impact, aesthetics, character, finishing (both sides), and shape of all signs shall be to the satisfaction of the Development Authority. - 4.4 The Development Authority may require sign placements to be enhanced with landscaping or architectural features to improve aesthetics. - 4.5 No sign shall be placed or illuminated in such a manner that, in the opinion of the Development Authority: - (a) it causes confusion with or obstructs the view of any traffic control device; - (b) it obstructs or endangers vehicular or pedestrian traffic; or